Skip to content

 Instructions

-• Pour oil in a large skillet over medium heat.
-Add rice and cook for about 5 minutes or until lightly golden brown.
-Stir constantly so it doesn't burn.
+• In a large skillet, heat 2-3 Tablespoons oil over medium heat.
+Add 1 1/2 cups rice and cook, stirring constantly to avoid burning, 5 minutes, or until lightly golden brown.

-• Then push rice to one side of the skillet.
-Add diced onions and cook 2 to 3 minutes.
-Then stir in garlic and cook an additional minute.
-Combine onions and rice.
+• Saute onion and garlic.
+Push rice to one side of the skillet.
+Add 1/2 cup diced onions and cook 2 to 3 minutes.
+Stir in 2-3 garlic cloves and cook an additional 1 minute.
+Stir rice into onion mixture.

-• Once at a boil, turn heat to low and place lid on the pan.
-Simmer for 25-35 minutes, or until the rice has absorbed the liquid and the rice is cooked through.
+• Simmer 25 to 35 minutes, or until the rice has absorbed the liquid and the rice is cooked through.

 • Remove from heat and fluff with a fork.
-Stir in fresh cilantro if desired.
-Season with salt and pepper to taste.
+Stir in fresh cilantro, if desired.
+Season with salt and pepper.
 Enjoy with your favorite Mexican dish!

 Notes

-Variation: If you like tomatoes, try using a 14.5 ounce can of petite diced or crushed tomatoes in place of tomato sauce.
+• Tomatoes: Try using a (14.5-ounce) can of petite diced or crushed tomatoes in place of tomato sauce.
 If adding a whole can, remove 1/2 cup of broth/water.

 Nutrition